John Geoghan: Sexual abuse charges

-Over a 30-year career in six parishes, Geoghan was accused of sexual abuse involving more than 130 boys.
-He was prosecuted in Cambridge for charges of molestation that took place in 1991.
+During a 30-year career in six parishes, Geoghan was accused of sexual abuse involving more than 130 boys.
+He was prosecuted in Cambridge on charges of molestation that took place in 1991.
 Geoghan was defrocked in 1998 by Pope John Paul II.
 He was found guilty on February 21, 2002, of indecent assault and battery for grabbing the buttocks of a 10-year-old boy in a swimming pool at the Waltham Boys and Girls Club in 1991, and was sentenced to nine to ten years in prison.

-After initially agreeing to a $30 million settlement with 86 of Geoghan's victims, the Boston archdiocese pulled out of it, finally settling with them for $10 million.
+After initially agreeing to a $30-million settlement with 86 of Geoghan's victims, the Boston archdiocese pulled out of it, finally settling with them for $10 million.

 Boston's Suffolk County prosecuted Geoghan in two other sexual abuse cases.
 One case was dropped without prejudice when the alleged victim decided not to testify.
-In the second case, a judge dismissed the conviction of Geoghan in two rapes, after hotly contested arguments, because the statute of limitations had run out.
-The Commonwealth's appeal of that ruling was active at the time of Geoghan's death.
+In the second case, a judge dismissed the conviction of Geoghan in two rapes after hotly contested arguments, because the statute of limitations had run out.
+The commonwealth's appeal of that ruling was active at the time of Geoghan's death.
 Remaining charges of indecent assault in that case were still pending prosecution.